alphagov/forms/design/prototype-version-2/README.md

 ### Some things we changed since last time

 - standard pages call to action button text changed from “Create a new page” to “Save changes”
-- standard pages rework of the in page preview (iframe on the right side of the screen) including adding a secondary heading, “Page preview” and adding a “Preview page in a new tab” link above the iframe
+- standard pages rework of the in page preview (iframe on the right side of the screen) including adding a secondary heading, “Page preview” and adding a “Preview question in a new tab” or “Preview page in a new tab” link above the iframe

 For more information, see [v0.0.2 release notes](https://github.com/alphagov/forms-prototypes/releases/tag/v0.0.2).